 SERVE.
 Return the pan to the warm burner and stir in the shredded cheese until well combined.
 Add any more broth or water, if needed, to make it more creamy.
 Garnish with fresh parsley.

-Cheese.
-Freshly grated cheese melts better than pre-packaged shredded cheese.
+- Use freshly shredded cheese: Cheese melts smoother and creamier when it is shredded from a block instead of using pre-shredded cheese.
 Substitute cheddar cheese with a Mexican blend or pepper jack cheese.

 Hamburger Helper Recipe